Chitpavan Brahmins: Social status

 Earlier, the Deshastha Brahmins openly disparaged the Chitpavans as parvenus (a relative newcomer to a socio-economic class), and in Kumar's words "barely fit to associate on terms of equality with the noblest of the Dvijas".
 The Deshastha Brahmins were also joined by the Karhade Brahmins who also showed disdain for the Chitpawans and both these castes even declined to eat food together with them.
 Thus, they did not treat them as social equals.
 Even the Peshwas themselves were not given access to the ghats reserved for Deshastha priests at Nashik on the Godavari river.

-After the appointment of Balaji Vishwanath Bhat as Peshwa, Konkanastha migrants began arriving en masse from the Konkan to Pune, where the Peshwa offered some important offices to the Konkanastha caste.
-The Konkanastha kin were rewarded with tax relief and grants of land.
+After the appointment of Balaji Vishwanath Bhat as Peshwa, Kokanastha Brahmin migrants began arriving en masse from the Konkan to Pune, where the Peshwa offered some important offices to the Kokanastha Brahmin caste.
+The Kokanastha Brahmin kin were rewarded with tax relief and grants of land.
 Historians point out nepotism and corruption during this time.

 The rise in prominence of the Chitpavans compared to the Deshastha Brahmins resulted in intense rivalry between the two communities.
 19th century records also mention Gramanyas or village-level debates between the Chandraseniya Kayastha Prabhus and the Chitpavans, Saraswat Brahmins and the Chitpavans, Pathare Prabhus and the Chitpavans and Shukla Yajurvedi Deshastha Brahmins and the Chitpavans.
 These disputes pertaining to the so-called violation of "Brahmanical ritual code of behavior" were quite common in Maharashtra during that period.

 Bal Gangadhar Tilak believed that the Deshasthas, Chitpavans and Karhades should get united.
 As early as 1881, he encouraged this by writing comprehensive discussions on the urgent need for these three Maharashtrian Brahmin sub-castes to give up caste exclusiveness by intermarrying and dining together.

 Starting in the 20th century, the relations between the Deshastha Brahmins and the Chitpavan Brahmins have improved by the large-scale mixing of both communities on social, financial and educational fields, as well as with intermarriages.

 Diet

 Traditionally, Chitpavan Brahmins are vegetarian.
-Rice was their staple food.
+Rice is their staple food.

 Bodan

-A.J.Agarkar describes Bodan as follows and adds that some kind of dancing is also involved:
+A.J.
+Agarkar describes Bodan as follows and adds that some kind of dancing is also involved: